Dilip-code/email_generate_llm/README.md

 ### Features :

-Accepts user input (name, email, message, and pages visited) Scrapes relevant data from the provided URLs
+Accepts user input (name, email, message, and pages visited),
+<br/>Scrapes relevant data from the provided URLs,
-Uses an LLM to generate a customized email
+<br/>Uses an LLM to generate a customized email,
-Returns the generated email response.
+<br/>Returns the generated email response.

 ### Prerequisites :